Peterbamidele/Movie-Search-App/README.md

 # Movie-Search-App
-A Movie Search application built with springboot using youtube api
+A movie search application built with springboot for searching movies of your choice